20 Hours / 20 CEs

 • Intended Audience

-This training is intended for individuals involved in child custody and family court evaluations, offering comprehensive education on the evaluation process, legal considerations, and best practices.
-It is suitable for both clinicians and legal practitioners, providing valuable insights for those specializing in or interested in this area.
+This training is intended for professionals involved in child custody and family court evaluations, providing comprehensive education on the evaluation process, legal considerations, and best practices.
+It is designed for those specializing in or interested in the intersection of mental health and legal issues in family court, including both clinicians and attorneys who collaborate on child custody cases or wish to add child custody evaluation to their practice.

 • Experience Level

-• Beginner: Participants are new to custody and parenting evaluations and seek to understand core concepts, including managing pre-evaluation contacts, developing statements of understanding, and conducting forensic interviews.
+• Beginner: Participants new to custody and parenting evaluations who seek foundational knowledge of pre-evaluation contacts, statements of understanding, and basic forensic interviewing.

 • Practice Setting

-• Family court systems or court-appointed evaluator offices
+• Court-affiliated family court evaluation units or court-appointed evaluator panels

 Presented By